 If you’re an avid hiker, you already know there are countless benefits to hitting the trail as often as possible.
 You get to immerse yourself in nature, experience new things, go exploring, and get in a great workout along the way.

 While some hikes can be more physically intense than others, you should still feel energized and accomplished by the time you’re done.
-If you’re feeling exhausted and fatigued instead, you’re probably not going to enjoy hiking as much as you want to.
+If you’re feeling exhausted and tired instead, you’ll probably not enjoy hiking as much as you want.

 It’s understandable to feel tired after a long hike.
 Depending on where you go and the amount of weight you’re carrying, it can be a strenuous workout.
 But, your exhaustion is likely a stamina or endurance issue.

 Thankfully, there are things you can do to boost your hiking stamina every day.
 By making a few simple lifestyle changes and preparing properly for your next hike, you’ll feel more energized and be able to make it through the trail without exhausting yourself.